conversationai/perspectiveapi/2-api/key-concepts.md

 comment that is being replied to.
 It is used in the analysis of the comment text, such as when determining the `OFF_TOPIC` model score.

-**Note**: you can send context with your requests, however our current models are not making use of it.
+**Note**: you can send context with your requests, however our current attributes are not making use of it.
 At this time, sending context won't change an attribute's scores.

 ## Method